dataqueso/navigating-ml/_posts/2018-11-05-level2_practice.md

 ---
 layout: post
-title:  "3.
-Level 2 Practice"
+title:  "Level 2 Practice"
 categories: ml data-science tools
 img: sixth.jpg
 categories: [ds, ml]
 ---

 # Intermediate Practice with Deep Learning

+It is recommended that you have completed the [Level 2 Preparation](/navigating-ml/level2_prep).

 In this intermediate set of problems, you'll apply what you've learned in the Level 2 Preparation section.
 You'll start exploring the CIFAR-10 dataset with an MLP and CNN along with other datsets in PyTorch and TensorFlow as extra credit.